 Firstly, these actions were made possible by yearly subsidies.
 Therefore it has been difficult to continue since the conclusion of the subsidization program.
 We need to continue to discuss how to secure the budget.
-For this purpose, it is important to re-examine the meaning of sports artifacts.
+For this purpose, it is important to reexamine the meaning of sports artifacts.
 Sports artifacts tend to be regarded as "souvenirs" like athletes' achievements and competition materials.
-Researchers and curators of sports history have not yet re-examine the meaning of artifacts in the context of time.
+Researchers and curators of sports history have not yet re-examined the texture and chronological nature of sports artifacts and have not been able to re-examine the meaning of artifacts in the context of time.
 It is important to persevere the financial authorities for the purpose of surveying sports artifacts, assigning meanings to the artifacts, and the significance of exhibiting as a result, as well as the expenses required for the maintenance.